 The challenge

-High-traffic sites such as BBC News have perfected the art of keeping people’s attention on the internet; knowing that easy-to-scan visuals will let readers scroll through a story and see if it’s worth closer reading.
+High-traffic sites such as BBC News have perfected the art of keeping people’s attention on the internet; knowing that easy-to-scan visuals will let readers scroll through a story and see if it’s worth a closer read.

 The BBC had created a tool to help journalists create graphics to accompany their editorial but it was becoming outdated.
 It was clunky to use, uptake was stalling and it couldn’t support the formats required by mobile content publishers such as Google, Facebook and Apple, meaning stories were missing graphics on many platforms.